 HDFS 167 D2-Introduction to Sexual and Gender Identities 2 (Spring only)

 HDFS 189 Theories of Human Development (Spring only)

 C. Select ONE Additional HDFS course at the 100 or 200 level

 |HDFS 200-Level Course/Seminar (Select from the approved list of 200-level courses as identified by the HDFS program coordinator.

 Note: HDFS 200, 265, 291, 296 and select 295 course offerings are NOT approved to meet this requirement.)

 |18 cr. hrs.|

-1Any two of these courses may be taken.
-However, if you wish to take a 200-level HDFS advanced seminar/course for your Additional Course, you must choose to complete HDFS 161 and 189 as BOTH of these are pre-requisites for ALL 200-level courses.
+1If you intend to take a 200-level HDFS advanced seminar/course for your Additional Course, you must choose HDFS 161 and 189 as your two intermediate level courses as BOTH of these are pre-requisites for ALL 200-level courses.

 For more specific guidance, please contact the HDFS Program Coordinator, Professor Jackie Weinstock, at firstname.lastname@example.org (e-mail is best) or (802-656-2058).